Toni Atkins: Housing legislation

-In May 2019, after Senate Appropriations Committee Chair Anthony Portantino blocked Senate Bill 50, a bill proposing major reforms to address the California housing shortage by reducing local control (such as requiring the permitting of more apartment construction near public transit and in suburbs with high-paying jobs), from leaving committee and entering the Senate for debate and voting, Atkins refused to step in and take the bill out of committee, which was within her powers.
+In May 2019, Senate Appropriations Committee Chair Anthony Portantino blocked Senate Bill 50 from leaving committee and entering the Senate for debate and voting.
+The bill proposed major reforms to address the California housing shortage by reducing local control (such as requiring the permitting of more apartment construction near public transit and in suburbs with high-paying jobs).
+Atkins refused to step in and take the bill out of committee, which was within her powers.
 Proponents of the bill accused Portantino of abusing his powers to deny SB50 a debate and a vote in the Senate.
 Atkins' action stopped legislators from bringing the bill back for consideration that year.
 Due to this delay, the bill could not be considered by the Senate until 2020.

 In January 2020, when the bill was being reconsidered, Atkins exercised her parliamentary powers to move the bill out of Portantino's committee.
 The bill made it to the senate floor and was subsequently defeated after multiple floor votes.